Whatsapp Icon

 Supplements Commonly Used in Kaposi Sarcoma Management

 Kaposi Sarcoma (KS) is a form of cancer that can affect the skin, mouth, and sometimes the internal organs.
-While traditional treatments mainly consist of chemotherapy, radiation therapy, and surgical interventions, many patients also explore supplementary options to support their overall health and possibly mitigate side effects of standard treatments.
+While traditional treatments mainly consist of chemotherapy, radiation therapy, and surgical interventions, many patients also explore supplementary options to support their overall health and possibly mitigate the side effects of standard treatments.
 Here's a look at some supplements commonly considered by those managing Kaposi Sarcoma.

 • Antioxidants: Vitamins C and E are popular antioxidants believed to protect cells from damage.
 They are often used in the hope of strengthening the body's immune system and reducing the side effects of cancer treatments.